-Whilst the picture looks very strong the Academy acknowledges that all PPG children need continuous monitoring and support, in particular the small minority of children who are working at one sub-level below their peers.
-They will be carefully targeted during academic year 2016-17 to ensure they work towards closing their gap.
+Whilst the picture looks very strong the Academy acknowledges that all PPG children need continuous monitoring and support, in particular the small minority of children who are working at one step below their peers (as defined by Target Tracker).
+They will be carefully targeted during academic year 2017-18 to ensure they work towards closing their gap.